v1br/cpp-template-for-vs-code/README.md

 You can extend the project structure to include more directories like tests for unit tests or docs for documentation.

 ### Configure Project
-To start building and running the project, follow these steps:

-**Manually adding libraries**
-Download or build your desired libraries.
-Place them in the libs folder (e.g., libs/sfml for SFML).
+To manually add libraries, download or build your desired libraries and place them in the libs folder (e.g., libs/sfml for SFML).
 Edit the `Makefile` to include the correct paths for headers and libraries.

-**Using Conan to Add Dependencies**
 Conan simplifies adding external libraries to your project.
 To use Conan, create or modify the `conanfile.txt` to add the libraries you need.
 For example, to add fmt:

 ```
 [requires]